walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 4: Assess the on-premises database using Data Migration Assistant

-In this task you will install and use Microsoft SQL Server Data Migration Assistant (DMA) to assess the on-premises database.
-The DMA is integrated with Azure Migrate providing a single hub for assessment and migration tools.
+In this task you will install and use Microsoft Microsoft Data Migration Assistant (DMA) to assess the on-premises database.
+DMA is integrated with Azure Migrate providing a single hub for assessment and migration tools.

 1. Return to the **Azure Migrate** blade in the Azure portal.
 Select the **Overview** panel, then select **Assess and migrate databases**.